 If you see signs of fretting on the collet, it is advised to replace the collet.
 You should also ensure that collet nuts are tightened to the correct torque specifications during setup.

+CLICK HERE to see all of our more in-depth articles on FRETTING to learn more.
 Technical Blog excerpt courtesy of Techniks USA Collets come in many different types and sizes.
 Here is an overview of three of the more popular types of collets, along with the pros and cons of each system.
 ER ColletsThe ER collet system has become very popular due to the flexibility of the system to hold a variety of cutting tool shank types including drills, end mills, and taps.
 Also, ER collets provide several solutions for increasingly popular coolant-through cutting tools.
 Most standard ER collets have between a 0.020” and 0.040” holding range, making them a good choice when needing to hold odd-sized cutting tool shanks.
 This holding range also means fewer ER collets are required to hold a range of cutting tool shank diameters as opposed to other collet systems like TG.
 The popularity of the ER collet system has led to several variations to hold a wide assortment of cutting tool shanks.
 Some ER collets have been modified with squares at the bottom to hold taps.
 Others have been modified to provide quick-change capabilities or compensation, also called “float”, for rigid tapping cycles as shown in the images below.
 Specialized ER ColletsOther modifications include special slotting designs that seal around the cutting tool shank and force coolant through channels in coolant-through tooling, as well as modifications to include coolant ports in the collet that direct coolant to the cutting area.
 TG ColletsTG collets have about the same accuracy as DA collets, but because there are more slots, and therefore more faces clamping on the cutting tool shank, they tend to deliver greater holding power.
 TG can be a good solution for larger shank diameter cutting tools, but they generally limit how far down into a pocket you can reach due to interference with the collet nut, as TG collet nuts tend to be quite large.
 TG collets are not as popular as ER collets for several reasons.
 Most notably, the larger diameter collet nuts can require the use of extended end mills to avoid interference from the collet nut when milling pockets.
 Also, since TG collets have a very small collapse range, they are intended for use with one size cutting tool shank.
 ER collets, by contrast, offer a large collapse range that can be helpful when clamping odd-shank diameter tools.
 On the flip side, TG collets tend to have a bit more holding power than ER collets due to the collet base having a 4° taper as opposed to the 8° taper found in ER collets.
 This can make TG collets a good choice when machining with longer-length cutting tools.
 Double-Angle (DA) ColletsDouble-Angle (DA) collets have been around for a long time and continue to be used in the market.
 There are, however, many issues associated with DA collets of which users should be aware.

 Let's just clear the air and say it: Don't use them.
 If you have them in your shop, replace them with ER Collets and ER Collet Chucks as soon as possible and you will recoup the cost of the new holders and collets in your tool life probably within a month or two.
 One of the primary issues with DA collets is that they essentially clamp on the cutting tool shank with only two opposing faces in the I.D. bore.
 DA collets have four slots in the front of the collet and four slots in the back of the collet creating four clamping faces.
 However, when DA collets are tightened towards the lower end of their collapse range, two of the faces tend to be pushed out of the way so only two of the faces are clamping on the cutting tool shank.
 This may cause some runout at the nose when the tool is inspected in a presetter.
 Additionally, when the tool begins cutting and side forces are applied to the cutting tool, the cutting tool tends to deflect into the area where the faces are not clamping on the tool shank.
 This results in excessive chatter that dramatically reduces tool life and results in rough surface finishes.
 You will be hard-pressed to find a quality end mill holder manufacturer endorsing the performance of their tooling in DA collets.
-Technical Blog courtesy of Techniks USA Edited and amended by Bernard Martin If you work in the metalcutting, signmaking or cabinet making manufacturing industry, the term “collets” is already very familiar to you.
+Edited by Bernard Martin If you work in the metalcutting, signmaking or cabinet making manufacturing industry, the term “collets” is already very familiar to you.
 There are many types of collets used in many different industries and applications.
 This article is focused on collets used in rotary tool holders found in CNC milling machining centers and CNC Routers and also used in CNC Lathes and Swiss Style CNC's.
 Let's cover the basics: What are Collets?Collets are the critical connection between the cutting tool and the tool holder, also called a collet chuck.
 Most collets are round, cone-shaped, and slotted.
 Collets encircle the cutting tool shank to evenly distribute holding power around its center bore.
 Before getting too deep into the technical aspect of collets, It's going to be helpful to anyone new to the use of collets to understand the basic anatomy of collets and of a collet chuck system.
 How Collets WorkThe tapered collet base is made to fit into the collet pocket of the collet chuck body.
 The free release locking tapered (16°included, 8° per side) design of the collet base and collet pocket allows the collet to be centered in the pocket as it is pushed in by the collet nut on the lead face during setup.

 This centering effect enables the collet to achieve a high degree of accuracy (concentricity); much more than drill chucks and side-lock style end mill holders.
 As he collet nut is tightened down on the collet, it is pushed into the pocket collet chuck pocket.
 The slots in the collet allow the I.D. bore to collapse and apply clamping pressure to the cutting tool shank.
 It's essentially a spring that is compressed tight around the shank of the cutting tool such as a drill or end mill.
 The result is a very strong and rigid clamping force on the cutting tool.
 Since the collet base is tapered to match the collet pocket, tool runout (T.I.R.) is reduced.
 Total indicator runout (TIR) is a term often used in manufacturing, especially when dealing with rotating parts such as cutting tools, particularly endmills and drills.
 TIR is defined as the difference between the maximum and minimum values measured across an entire rotating surface about a reference axis.
 As the title implies adjusting screws, also known as back-up screws, stop screws and preset screws, are not just a simple set screw.
 They are a screw with a purpose--three actually.
 The first is to provide a fixed stop for a cutting tool to rest against during tool changes.
 This allows an operator to save time as they do not have to pull out a ruler, setting jig, etc. to reassemble the cutter into a holder.
 A secondary purpose of the adjusting screw is to assist the tool holder in keeping the cutter from being pushed up into the holder if the cutting loads increase to the point where the tool may slip up into the holder.
 The third is to offer sealing for coolant-through tools.
 1. Expected repeatability of cutting tool lengthWhen an old cutter is swapped out and a new one put in its place, the repeatability of this process will vary based on a few parameters such as cleanliness and the OEM cutting tool overall length tolerances.
 Cleaning the clamping bore or collet of a holder provides better runout repeatability which should be old news to everyone, but if old coolant and contaminants are not removed, they would get jammed between the end face of the shank and the adjusting screw, affecting the length setting.
 Cutting tool overall length tolerances may also vary from one OEM to another.
 We have seen them range from ±.3mm to ±.5mm (±.012” to ±.019”).
 Others may be tighter or looser.
 Most modern machining centers come with tool length offset measurement systems which will provide the final precise gage length of a tool assembly.
 With the rough position provided by the adjusting screw, the machine operator can continue working and does not need to worry about tool clearances and stick outs.
 2. Forms of adjusting screwsThe clamping mechanism of the holder also affects the length repeatability.
 Both hydraulic chucks and milling chucks are radial clamping systems, whereas a tapered collet is drawn down into a taper by a threaded nut.
 This draw down causes the cutter to be drawn down as well.
 For this we have two types of adjusting screws: HMA/HDA solid type and NBA rubberized type.
 The solid type is a one-piece steel construction part, whereas the rubberized type has a rubber padded conical pocket that absorbs the axial travel of the cutter shank as the collet is clamped.
 3. Option for adjustable reduction sleeves for MEGA DS/HMCMilling chucks also have a second type of adjustment screw option that can be built into the back end of a reduction sleeve.
 As cutting tool diameters get smaller, the length of the shank also gets shorter.
 As such, the end face of the shank may not reach the HMA adjusting screw when installed it the body of the holder.
 The AC Type Collet adjuster screws into the back end of the reduction sleeve where the shank the tool can easily be reached.
 4. Warning on holders that cannot support adjusting screwsIt is always recommended to consult the tool holder catalog or technical documentation to ensure that a holder can support an adjusting screw.
 Some holders are very short or have very deep internal features that may not allow for the use of any adjusting screw.
 In those cases, a depth setting ring or collar on the shank of the cutting tool may be an acceptable alternative.